RokPot/karate-tournament-be/src/common/auth/README.md

 - Tokens are automatically validated for expiration
 - The `audience` must match your Auth0 API identifier
 - All routes are protected by default unless marked with `@Public()`
+- JWKS keys are cached to improve performance